jeromekelleher/ercs/docs/source/index.rst

     seeds = [random.randint(1, 2**31 - 1) for j in range(100)]

-There is no issue with using the Python random generator within your code, as the ``ercs`` C library generates random numbers independantly of Python (using the ``mt19937`` random number generator from the `GNU Scientific Library
+There is no issue with using the Python random generator within your code, as the ``ercs`` C library generates random numbers independently of Python (using the ``mt19937`` random number generator from the `GNU Scientific Library
 <http://www.gnu.org/software/gsl/manual/html_node/Random-number-generator-algorithms.html>`_).